Methodology

 Some trainees are excluded from mainstream ITT statistics, but are included in a separate section of this publication or an annex of the ITT performance profiles statistical release (opens in a new tab):

-- Early years ITT – The main tables in this publication focus on trainees working towards QTS, and so trainees working towards early years teacher status (EYTS) are not included because they are not eligible for QTS.
+• Early years ITT – The main tables in this publication focus on trainees working towards QTS, and so trainees working towards early years teacher status (EYTS) are not included because they are not eligible for QTS.
 Figures on early years ITT are reported in a separate section of the release.

-- Assessment Only candidates – Assessment Only is for experienced teachers with a degree and those with a teaching qualification from different countries, who have not been awarded qualified teacher status (QTS) in England.
+• Assessment Only candidates – Assessment Only is for experienced teachers with a degree and those with a teaching qualification from different countries, who have not been awarded qualified teacher status (QTS) in England.
 It allows teachers to do the necessary assessment and skills tests to qualify for QTS.
-These individuals are deemed to be already in the workforce and therefore do not count towards from the 2022/23 postgraduate ITT targets.
+These individuals are deemed to be already in the workforce and therefore do not count towards the postgraduate ITT targets.
 Figures for AO trainees have been published as an annex to the initial teacher training (ITT) performance profiles since its 2016/17 publication.

 Teacher Supply Model & Teacher Workforce Model